-Information routing-For this, the system must be fully integrated, so that information entered into the system will be distributed in the entire system without the need to re-enter the same information a second time.
+Information routing-For this, the system must be fully integrated, so that information entered into the system will be distributed in the entire system without

+In the lawn care industry, the use of a computer system is an absolute must if customer service orders are to be processed at optimum efficiency. the need to re-enter the same information a second time.
 Some of the areas that will need special attention are order entry, inventory control, billing, payroll, and accounts receivable.
 All of these will have to be integrated with each other, and the final information must be passed on to your general ledger.